Inventory Turnover Ratio Analysis Definition

 Inventory turnover ratio, defined as how many times the entire inventory of a company has been sold during an accounting period, is a major factor to success in any business that holds inventory.
 It shows how well a company manages its inventory levels and how frequently a company replenishes its inventory.
 In general, a higher inventory turnover is better because inventories are the least liquid form of asset.
-A useful tool in measuring and managing inventory turns is a Flash Report!
+A Flash Report is a useful tool in measuring and managing inventory turns.

 Inventory turnover ratio explanations occur very simply through an illustration of high and low turnover ratios.
 Despite this, many businesses do not survive due to issues with inventory.
 A low inventory turnover ratio shows that a company may be overstocking or deficiencies in the product line or marketing effort.
 It is a sign of ineffective inventory management because inventory usually has a zero rate of return and high storage cost.
 Higher inventory turnover ratios are considered a positive indicator of effective inventory management.
 However, a higher inventory turnover ratio does not always mean better performance.
 It sometimes may indicate inadequate inventory level, which may result in decrease in sales.

-Derek owns a retail clothing store which sells the best designer attire.
-Derek, an avid fan of fashion, has worked in the apparel industry for quite a while and is well suited for the operations of his company.
+For example, Derek owns a retail clothing store which sells the best designer attire.
+Derek worked in the apparel industry for quite a while, thus is well suited for the operations of his company.
 Still, Derek has a little to learn about the business of retail clothing.
-He has been studying the subject with passion and wants to grow his business.
-From his study he has realized that inventory turnover is the key to his business.
-Derek first talks to his accountant for inventory turnover ratio analysis.
-This requires somewhat of an expert because the matter is more complicated than the abilities simple, web-based inventory turnover ratio calculator.
+He studied the subject with passion and wants to grow his business.
+From his study, he realized that inventory turnover is the key to his business.
+First, Derek talked to his accountant for inventory turnover ratio analysis.
+You need somewhat of an expert because the matter is more complicated than the abilities simple, web-based inventory turnover ratio calculator.

-Having your cash tied up in inventory can mean bad news for your company.
+When your cash is tied up in inventory, it is bad news for your company.
 Make it your goal to increase inventory turnover to free up cash.
 For more ways to improve your cash flow, download the free 25 Ways to Improve Cash Flow whitepaper.